giellalt/lang-fit/fit.md

 # Meänkieli twolc file

 This file documents the [Meänkieli twolc file](http://github.com/giellalt/lang-fit/blob/main/src/fst/phonology.twolc) (the file governing gradation, gemination, vowel harmony and other morphophonological processes).

+The first part of the file contains definitions, the second part contains rules.

 # Declaring the alphabet, sets and definitions